 Table of Contents

-Following difficulties experienced with the securing of satisfactory rates of coverage through outside commercial interests, the Australian Federation of Air Pilots (AFAP) Convention of 1960 had the foresight to establish a fund to provide benefits for members of AFAP who fail to maintain the medical standards necessary to exercise the privileges of their pilot’s licence.
-Thus the Australian Air Pilots Mutual Benefit Fund (Fund) came into existence controlled by nine Trustees who were members of the AFAP.
+Following difficulties experienced with the securing of satisfactory rates of coverage through outside commercial interests, the Australian Federation of Air Pilots (AFAP) Convention of the 1960s had the foresight to establish a fund to provide Benefits for Members of the AFAP who fail to maintain Medical Standard 1 and exercise the privileges of their pilot’s licence.
+Thus, the Australian Air Pilots Mutual Benefit Fund (the Fund) came into existence controlled by nine Trustees who were Members of the AFAP.

-As you would expect, Fund membership is confined to full members of the AFAP, who earn their livelihoods in the capacity of Air Pilots.
+Fund Membership is confined to full Members of the AFAP who earn their livelihoods in the capacity of Air Pilots.